Convergence properties of pseudo-marginal Markov chain Monte Carlo algorithms: Sub-geometric ergodicity with uniformly ergodic marginal algorithm

 \section{Sub-geometric ergodicity with uniformly ergodic marginal algorithm}

 We consider next the situation where the marginal algorithm is uniformly ergodic.
 This often corresponds to scenarios where the state space $\mathsf{X}\subset\R^d$ is compact.
-It turns out that when the weight distributions $\{Q_x\}_{x\in\mathsf{X}}$ do not have bounded supports but are uniformly integrable, then the corresponding pseudo-marginal algorithm satisfies a sub-geometric drift condition towards a set $\mathsf{C}\defeq \mathsf{X}\times(0,\bar{w}]$ for some $\bar{w}\in(1,\infty)$.
+It turns out that when the weight distributions $\{Q_x\}_{x\in\mathsf{X}}$ do not have bounded supports but are uniformly integrable, then the corresponding pseudo-marginal algorithm satisfies a sub-geometric drift condition toward a set $\mathsf{C}\defeq\mathsf{X}\times(0,\bar{w}]$ for some $\bar{w}\in(1,\infty)$.
 Provided the marginal algorithm satisfies a practically mild additional condition in \eqref{eq:continuous-part-condition}, the set $\mathsf{C}$ is guaranteed to be small for the pseudo-marginal chain.

-We start by assuming uniform integrability in a form given by the de la Vallée-Poussin theorem \cite[e.g.][p.19 T22]{meyer}.
-This allows us to quantify the strength of the sub-geometric drift in a convenient way, for example indicating that moment conditions imply polynomial drifts and consequently polynomial ergodicity.
+We start by assuming uniform integrability in a form given by the de la Vall\'{e}e--Poussin theorem (e.g., \cite{meyer}, page 19 T22).
+This allows us to quantify the strength of the sub-geometric drift in a convenient way, for example, indicating that moment conditions imply polynomial drifts and consequently polynomial ergodicity.